chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 3. Change directory

-change directory to where the content resides.
-To move from the root directory to a folder called RAG_tutorial:
+Change directory to where the content resides.
+To move from the home directory to a folder called RAG_tutorial:

 ```bash
 cd RAG_tutorial